Turbulence In the Outer Regions of Protoplanetary Disks. I. Weak Accretion with No Vertical Magnetic Flux: Method

 Adopting this shearing box approximation allows for better resolution of small scales within the disk, at the expense of excluding global effects (those of scale $\sim R_0$).
 These scales could be physically important \citep{sorathia12,simon12}.
 However, the trade-off is worthwhile for our purposes, because we need to study not only models where ambipolar diffusion is dominant, but also situations where diffusion is {\it only} important on small scales.

 The numerical integration of the shearing box equations require additions to the \textit{Athena} algorithm, the details of which can be found in \cite{stone10} and the Appendix of \cite{simon11a}.
 Briefly, Crank-Nicholson differencing is used to conserve epicyclic motion exactly and orbital advection to subtract off the background shear flow \cite[]{stone10}.
 The $y$ boundary conditions are strictly periodic, whereas the $x$ boundaries are shearing periodic \cite[]{hawley95a}.
 The vertical boundaries are the outflow boundary conditions described in \cite{simon11a}.
-The electromotive forces (EMFs) at radial boundaries are properly remapped which guarantees that the net vertical magnetic flux is strictly conserved to machine precision using CT \citep{stone10}.
+The electromotive forces (EMFs) at the radial boundaries are properly remapped to guarantee that the net vertical magnetic flux is strictly conserved to machine precision using CT \citep{stone10}.
+In this paper, we only consider the case of zero net vertical magnetic flux; thus, the methods we employ preserve this zero flux condition to machine accuracy.

 The integration of the ambipolar diffusion term also requires some modifications to the algorithm.
 Ambipolar diffusion is implemented in a first-order operator-split manner as in \cite{bai11a}; the ambipolar diffusion term is integrated separately from the ideal MHD integrator.
 Furthermore, as is evident from equation~(\ref{induction_eqn}), the ambipolar diffusion term can be written as an EMF.
 Thus integrating it is done via the CT method to preserve $\del \cdot {\bmath B} = 0$.
-The ambipolar diffusion EMFs are also remapped at the radial boundaries in the same way as the ideal MHD EMFs in order to conserve the vertical magnetic net flux.
+The ambipolar diffusion EMFs are also remapped at the radial boundaries in the same way as the ideal MHD EMFs in order to maintain a zero vertical magnetic flux.
 In addition, before even remapping these ambipolar diffusion EMFs at the radial boundaries, we also remap the toroidal current densities $J_y$ (located at cell edges) so that the line integral $\int J_y{\rm d}y$ along the inner and outer radial boundaries are equal.
 We find that this procedure is essential to avoid spurious numerical features at shearing-box boundaries.\footnote{We note that strict magnetic flux conservation (remap of the EMFs) was not enforced in \cite{bai11a}, in which case this additional remap of $J_y$ was not necessary.
 Nevertheless, the variations in vertical net magnetic flux in \cite{bai11a} simulations were tiny (less than $0.01\%$), which did not affect their results.}

 Throughout this paper, the strength of ambipolar diffusion will characterized by the ambipolar Elsasser number

 which corresponds to the number of times a neutral molecule collides with the ions in a dynamical time ($\Omega^{-1}$).
 Am can be rewritten as